-- Divide the gallons by the WCU or APD to derive the Current Potable Water Usage, and - If feasible, provide average gallons of potable water usage per gross square feet for either the three most current fiscal years, if that is the method adopted, or for the single most current fiscal year, using the methodology described above; - iv.
-If data is available, total location non-potable water usage, in gallons, for the most recent fiscal year. - v.
-If data is available, report or estimate water usage in the following use categories at a minimum: buildings, landscape, and central plant including cooling towers, identifying the quantities of potable and non-potable used for these purposes.
+- If using only the most recent fiscal year, and not an average, list in the table the following: - Total location potable water usage, in gallons, for the most recent fiscal year, - WCU or APD for the most recent fiscal year, - Divide the gallons by the WCU or APD to derive the Current Potable Water Usage, and - If feasible, provide average gallons of potable water usage per gross square feet for either the three most current fiscal years, if that is the method adopted, or for the single most current fiscal year, again using the methodology described above; - iv.
+Total If data is available, total location non-potable water usage, in gallons, for the most recent fiscal year. - v.
+Report f data is available, report, or estimate if metered data is not available, water usage in the following use categories at a minimum: buildings, landscape, and central plant including cooling towers, identifying the quantities of potable and non-potable used for these purposes.